LeteTalete/ing-sw-2023-torre-speroni-vola-robu/README.md

 ## The Project

-This project brings My Shelfie, a board game by Cranio Creations, to life as a Java multiplayer videogame.
+This project brings My Shelfie, a board game by Cranio Creations, to life as a Java multiplayer video game.

 It was developed by a group of students for the Software Engineering 2022-2023 at Politecnico di Milano for our third year Computer Science Engineering project.
 The member of the group are: